Global Food Aid: Africa

 Guinea-Bissau

-Guinea-Bissau, the eleventh poorest country in the world, benefitted first-hand from the nutritional power of both canned salmon and canned herring through the Alaska Global Food Aid Program.
-The International Partnership for Human Development (IPHD) had been seeking a viable protein source to improve the diets of the children in their McGovern-Dole International Food for Education and Child Nutrition Program.
-The school children liked the canned salmon and cooks found it easy to integrate with local foods.
+Guinea-Bissau, one of the world’s lowest-income countries, benefitted from the nutritional value of canned salmon and canned herring through the Alaska Global Food Aid Program.
+The International Partnership for Human Development (IPHD) incorporated canned salmon into its McGovern-Dole International Food for Education and Child Nutrition Program to help provide a reliable protein source for school meals.
+Students enjoyed the salmon, and school cooks found it easy to prepare alongside familiar local foods.

 World Help in Uganda targeted the most vulnerable by serving Alaska canned salmon and herring in orphanages.
 The results were excellent, and participants found the salmon and herring easy to integrate with local ingredients and incorporate into local dishes.